The three gifts for Mykines

 The Mykines man lived on the west side on the island, Tórur had quite the distance to get to Óli, but with his long legs he walk his way west.
 When he came striding down across the crag, that´s when Óli saw him, and it shook him, because of his enourmous figure. Óli was quick on his feet and ran away west as fast as he could.
 When Tórur was closing in on him, Óli panicked and yelled “Rivni gjógv!” and that´s when mykinesislet exited the island and the strait appeared.
 It can be easily seen from both cliffs that the islet used to be a part of the island.

-After quite a while the mykines man finally managed to overcome the giant, he took one of the giants eyes, and threatened to kill the Tórur Rami, but the giant didn’t want to die and begged for his life, and in return he would give him three rare rewards.
+After quite a while the Mykines man Óli finally managed to overcome the giant.
+He took one of the giants eyes, and threatened to kill the Tórur Rami, but the giant didn’t want to die and begged for his life, and in return he would give him three rare rewards.
 The first thing was a large bottlenose whale, that should appear once a year in Hvalagjógv in Mykines.
 Second was a big crooked tree that should come ashore in another crag called Viðarhellisgjógv close to the first one.
 Third reward was a bird which only should accompany itself at Mykineshólmur and no other island in the Faroes, but the condition was that the people who were going to live on the island did not talk badly of any of these.
 The Mykines man agreed to these terms and accepted.
 They both lived together for the rest of their lives, on the far west on the island there are two hills, one is called Hill Óli Rami which is the northern one and the southern one is where the Tórur Rami is buried.

-The giant kept what he promised, every year the giant whale appeared in Hvalagjógv, but nowadays he doesn’t show up any more since the people from Mykines forgot that they weren’t to say anything bad about it, after eating it’s meat they got diarrhoea.
+The giant kept what he promised, and every year the giant whale appeared in Hvalagjógv, but nowadays he doesn’t show up any more since the people from Mykines forgot that they weren’t to say anything bad about it, after eating it’s meat they got diarrhoea.